 Broad-spectrum and isolate CBD products are processed to contain no THC whatsoever, and are therefore naturally less effective within your body’s ECS.

 For reference, products that are called broad-spectrum CBD contain some phytocannabinoids other than CBD, and offer a slice of the entourage effect.
 However, CBD isolate doesn’t contain any other phytocannabinoids, and so it doesn’t have any assistance from the entourage effect.
-It’s important to note that broad-spectrum and isolate CBD products are processed to contain no THC whatsoever, and are therefore naturally less effective within your body’s ECS.
+It’s important to note that broad-spectrum and isolate CBD products are processed to contain no THC whatsoever, and are therefore naturally less effective within your body’s Endocannabinoid System.

 It’s a lot like eating an apple versus eating apple sauce or drinking apple juice.
 The whole plant will have more of the valuable nutrients for your body than a processed product!